estrogen-detector/yara/README.md

 Create your own (.yar) file, and create a pull request with a descriptive description.
 If you dont know how to make yara rules, check out [the yara documentation](https://yara.readthedocs.io/en/stable/writingrules.html)

 In the Estrogen Engine, this rule will be executed on the process and individual class bytecode.
+All rules must have the meta entry `description` describing the detection

 ##